Junior Research Fellowships (3 years)

 KKLF will allocate up to £17,000 p.a. to contribute to the cost of laboratory consumables and a further amount up to £1,000 p.a. to cover travel costs to scientific meetings.
 No overtime payments will be paid.

 Applicants will be asked to complete the approved application form and supply a full CV and a fully referenced scientific proposal of between 3-5 single spaced pages with supporting documents and 2 academic references.
-The application should be submitted by email in addition to providing a hard copy with original signatures.
-Applications should also include a 2-page CV for each supervisor/mentor to include selected published papers and current grants.
+The application should be submitted by email only with all relevant signatures, documents, letters of support etc. Applications should also include a 2-page CV for each supervisor/mentor to include selected published papers and current grants.
 The application will be treated as a confidential document, but will inevitably be seen by selected external reviewers.

 Applications will be considered by the KKLF panel of Scientific Advisers and those shortlisted will be externally reviewed.
 Applications will be judged on the basis of the qualifications of the applicant, the details of the research proposed and the appropriateness of the host institution.
 Interviews for short-listed candidates will take place in London in the New Year.

-The availability of up to 3 KKLF Junior Fellowships will be advertised.
-Advertisements will be placed in Nature, The British Journal of Haematology, and The BMJ Clinical edition usually in July/August and on www.jobs.ac.uk usually in August and September.
+The availability of KKLF Junior Fellowships will be advertised in Nature, The British Journal of Haematology, The BMJ Clinical edition, and on jobs.ac.uk in March and April 2021.
 The application process is competitive and subject to peer review.

 For further information and/or an application form contact firstname.lastname@example.org.